Why Salisbury has the perfect combination of grit and medieval charm #hometowns

 Salisbury does seem to have a knack for capturing the imagination, from acting as the subject for what is arguably Constable’s finest work, Salisbury Cathedral from the Meadows, to providing the inspiration for Thomas Hardy’s Melchester and Anthony Trollope’s Barchester.
 There’s a healthy arts scene still alive in the city today, including an annual literary festival, theatre, arts centre, and suite of artisan studios in the converted Fisherton Mill.
 A lot of creativity is crammed into Salisbury’s modest size.

-Towering above everything is the cathedral, and it really does tower.
+Towering above everything is the cathedral – and it really does tower.
 Being the tallest church spire in the UK, it not only inspires sympathetic vertigo when you can occasionally see some ant-like figure working close to its peak, it also inspired William Golding, of Lord of the Flies fame, to write The Spire while he taught at the grammar school.
 The cathedral has many boasts, including a copy of the Magna Carta and one of the world’s oldest working clocks, and its cloister (also the largest in Britain) often has sculpture exhibitions that spill out into the grounds.
 Once, when walking home after a night out, I suffered a wave of existential fear when I couldn’t work out if the figure sleeping on a life-size model bed was real or a sculpture.
 Even in the cold light of day it was difficult to tell.
 Let that be testament to the quality of the exhibitions, which are worth seeing in their own right.

 So, when you hear the monotone announcer declaring “we are now approaching Salisbury” the next time you’re passing through on the train, consider stepping off.
 And when you do, here’s what to see.